bizflycloud/gobizfly/README.md

 ```go
 import "github.com/bizflycloud/gobizfly"
 ```
-Create a new BizFly Cloud client, then use the exposed services to access different part of the BizFly API
+Create a new Bizfly Cloud client, then use the exposed services to access different part of the Bizfly API

 # Authentication
 Currently, token is the only method of authenticating with the API.
 You can generate token via username/password or application credential